-Eagle-eyed readers will have noticed that my recipes of late have included a big old slice of healthy, and while I am always looking for ways to lighten up the food I make, we all need a treat now and then.
+Eagle-eyed readers will have noticed that my recipes of late have included a big old slice of healthy.
+While I am always looking for ways to lighten up the food I make, we all need a treat now and then.
 In this case, a really huge treat.

 But you know what, if you are going to do something, you might as well go all out, don’t you think?
-Like this over the top, calorific, extravaganza of baked cheesecake.
+Like this over the top, calorific, extravaganza of baked mascarpone chocolate cheesecake.
 Nice.

 The base is a gluten free brownie that is baked first before adding the cheesecake filling.
 The double baking leaves the brownie fudgy, almost gooey-like, and it is a fantastic contrast to a more traditional crunchy biscuit base.